-Zen Cart is typically used by small businesses or individuals with some technical coding knowledge or the ability to hire a developer and designer for their website.
-Zen Cart stores are usually eCommerce sites on the more basic side, with no need for the advanced features a big brand or enterprise-level store might require.
+Zen Cart is normally used by small businesses or individuals with some technical coding knowledge or the ability to hire a developer and designer for their website.
+Zen Cart stores are usually ecommerce sites on the more basic side, with no need for the advanced features a big brand or enterprise-level store might require.

 Is Zen Cart the same as OSCommerce?

 Zen Cart actually originated from OSCommerce, but split off as a separate project in 2003.
 They are both still free and open-source, and run on PHP and MySQL, but there are many differences.